zuccoi/REKit/README.md

 REKit
 =====
-REKit [rèkít] is a collection of extensions of `NSObject`.
+REKit [rikít] is a collection of extensions of `NSObject`.
 Currently it provides 2 features:

 1. [REResponder](#REResponder): provides ability to add/override methods at instance level
 2. [REObserver](#REObserver): provides Blocks compatible method for KVO (Key-Value Coding) + α